How to Launch a #1 Best-Selling Book — The 5-Day Plan That Works

 (Time Required: 5 minutes to set up the ad and targeting)

 I hesitate to mention Amazon Marketing Services (AMS) because it’s easy to lose a lot of money in a short amount of time.
-To be honest, I’m still trying to figure out AMS.
-But I sometimes play around with it during book launch week.
+To be honest, we’re still testing AMS.
+But we’re starting to get some good traction with it during book launch week.

 During the pre-launch week, I paid for an ad where I spent $69.02 and generated 39 sales.
 At the 35% royalty rate on a $0.99 book, this works out to be a revenue of $13.51 or a loss of $55.51.
 Maybe not the best investment, but it’s useful for getting a few early sales.